Structure and Stability of the 1-Dimensional Mapper: Background

 \section{Background}

 Throughout the paper we work with singular homology with coefficients in the field~$\Z_2$, which we omit in our notations for simplicity.
-We use the term "connected" as a shorthand for "path-connected", and we use "cc" as an abbreviation for "connected component(s)".
+We use the term "connected" as a shorthand for "path-connected".
 Given a real-valued function $f$ on a topological space $X$, and an interval $I\subseteq\R$, we denote by $X_f^I$ the preimage $f^{-1}(I)$.
 We omit the subscript $f$ in the notation when there is no ambiguity in the function considered.